pondscan/TokenSale/README.md

 - Ensure the token contract address and sale rate are set before attempting to buy tokens.
 - Only the owner can set the token contract address, sale rate, and end the sale.
 - The contract's ETH balance is transferred to the owner when the sale is ended, along with any unsold tokens.
+- If insufficent tokens are held in the TokenSale contract, the transaction "sale" will revert.
+- This is a development version, please test thouroulgy and use at your own risk!

 ## Support
 For additional assistance or inquiries, consider opening an issue on this GitHub repository or contact @pondscan x.com/pondscan.